Bunnygrunt: Style

 During their original lifespan, Bunnygrunt's sound changed only marginally, being centred on a sound that was primarily labelled as twee pop or cuddlecore, which led to Allmusic naming them 'The World's Cutest Band'.
 While the accuracy of this label is open to dispute, it is clear that the band themselves were not happy with being presented in this way, or indeed even being classified as 'twee', due to the connotations associated with such a label (deliberately sloppy instrumentalism, overly 'cutesy' presentation).
 Indeed, Harnish noted that he "hated" the label, and this aspect of twee music.

 However, the band's position as twee was only solidified when their first major show after their 2004 reformation took place at the Athens PopFest, a music festival organised by noted twee label Happy Happy Birthday To Me Records, who also released Karen Haters Club.
 The style of music prevalent on this album, however, is not exactly what one might call twee pop, the band creating a far heavier sound, more akin to simple punk rock.
 However, the band's twee label persists, though mainly by association.

-Lyrics

-Bunnygrunt's lyrics cover a wide range of material, but are not often particularly serious, as song titles such as "I Mock You With My Monkey Pants", "I Dated a Zombie", and "I Just Had Broken Heart Surgery, Love Won't Bypass Me Again" attest.
-At times, their lyrics have taken on leanings towards the satirical, for example, "Superstar 666" from Action Pants!, which features Ried satirically proclaiming herself to be a celebrity, a theme which continues in several Bunnygrunt songs.